nikhilnair31/DeSo/README.md

 ## To-Do
 * General
     - [ ] Get liking and commenting working
-        - [x] Liking
-            - [x] Also allow unliking
-            - [x] Need to also include the the public key of the user that liked the post and use that to prevent multi liking
-            - [x] Like count increment works
         - [x] Commenting
             - [ ] Include the the public key of the user for comments to?
     - [ ] Find a way to upload text-only posts as NFT (Maybe by using an API to format the text into a picture?)